barcicki/go-results-highlighter/README.md

 The goal of this plugin is to improve readability of Go result tables by highlighting opponent rows for the selected player.

-This is updated version of https://github.com/barcicki/jQuery-Table-Result-for-Go.
+This is the rewritten version of [jQuery Table Result for Go](https://github.com/barcicki/jQuery-Table-Result-for-Go).
 It was created to provide jQuery independent version of the plugin and serve it using popular package managers such as Bower or NPM.